Plavit/cs50ai/README.md

 - Reinforcement learning

 #### Project 4a: Shopping
+This project features an AI to predict whether a customer is likely to complete a purchase.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/4/shopping)

+_[Here](https://youtu.be/4vNxB9zj-To) is a video presentation of my submission._

 #### Project 4b: Nim
+This project implements an AI which learns to play the game of NIM, ie. two players take away rings from several towers, last one to take away a ring loses.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/4/nim)

+_[Here](https://youtu.be/pac9p3D1HlE) is a video presentation of my submission._

 ### Week 5 - Neural Networks
 This module covers the currently extremely popular concept of neural networks, which is a concept created already in the 1970s, but only exploited now due to lowered processing costs.